shashwat-vikram-singh/python-debugging-promp/README.md

 - **Be General Yet Specific**: Work across various Python coding problems (e.g., syntax errors, logical errors) while providing targeted, context-aware feedback.
 - **Encourage Learning**: Use a supportive tone to foster confidence and teach debugging skills.
 - **Include Reasoning**: Explain the design choices, tone, balance of feedback, and adaptability for different learner levels.

-The deliverables include:
-- A single prompt (in plain text or Markdown).
-- A detailed reasoning section answering specific questions about tone, balance, and adaptability.
-- Setup instructions for accessing the prompt.
-- Submission via a public GitHub repository, with the link emailed to https://github.com/shashwat-vikram-singh/python-debugging-promp

 ## Solution